Psychiatry (e-Learning) (MSc)

 - A GCE or GCSE in English Language at Grade C or above.

-Please note: Students should have taken either the TOEFL or the IETLS no more than three years before the proposed date of entry to the University.
-For more information, please visit www.cardiff.ac.uk/elt
+Please note: Students should have taken either the IELTS no more than three years before the proposed date of entry to the University.
+For more information, please visit www.cardiff.ac.uk/elt.

-We accept applications until October 21st each year.
+We accept applications until 21 October each year for that year's intake.

 If the option to apply online for this year's entry is not available, please use the next year's online form and specify that you wish to start in the appropriate year in the Personal Statement section.